Skip to main content

 Medicaid and CHIP Rights and Responsibilities

-• Respect and privacy.
-Be treated with respect and have your information kept private.
+• Dignity and privacy.
+Be treated with respect and due consideration for your dignity and privacy.

 • No discrimination.
 Be treated fairly no matter your race, color, where you are from, disability, or sex.